aws-samples/aws-saas-factory-bootcamp/Lab1.md

 **Recap**: At this point, you have all the moving parts in place for your SaaS system to manage users and associate those users with tenants.
 We've also setup the policies that will control how the system validates users during onboarding.
 This includes the definition of password and username policies.
 The last section setup an identity pool to enable authenticated access to AWS resources.

 ## Part 2 - Managing Users
-While we've configured ated the AWS infrastructure to support the management of our user identities with Cognito, we still need some mechanism that allows our application to access and configure these elements at runtime.
+While we've configured the AWS infrastructure to support the management of our user identities with Cognito, we still need some mechanism that allows our application to access and configure these elements at runtime.
 To get there, we need to introduce a microservice that will sit in front of the Cognito APIs.
 This both encapsulates our user management capabilities and simplifies the developer experience, hiding away the details of the Cognito API.

 Instead of building this microservice from scratch, we're going to simply review the sample code deployed as a Docker container image to **Amazon Elastic Container Service** (ECS).